bitnami/charts/bitnami/grafana-loki/README.md

 Bitnami will release a new chart updating its containers if a new version of the main container, significant changes, or critical vulnerabilities exist.
 ### Loki configuration

 The loki configuration file `loki.yaml` is shared across the different components: `distributor`, `compactor`, `ingester`, `querier` and `queryFrontend`.
 This is set in the `loki.configuration` value.
 Check the official [Loki Grafana documentation](https://grafana.com/docs/loki/latest/configuration/) for the list of possible configurations.

 ## Persistence

+### Limitation
+This chart does not function fully when using local filesystem as a persistence store.
+When using a local filesystem as a persistence store, querying will not be possible (or limited to the ingesters' in-memory caches).
+For a fully functional deployment of this helm chart, an object storage backend is required.

+### Data
 The [Bitnami grafana-loki](https://github.com/bitnami/containers/tree/main/bitnami/grafana-loki) image stores the grafana-loki `ingester` data at the `/bitnami` path of the container.
 Persistent Volume Claims are used to keep the data across deployments.

 ### Additional environment variables